Descanonge/neba/docs/source/parameters.rst

 .. important::

-   Unlike *vanilla* traitlets, the way we populate Schemes allows to have multiple instances of the same configurable (ie scheme) with different configurations.
+   Unlike *vanilla* traitlets, the way we populate instances allows to have multiple instances of the same Scheme with different configurations.

 The key can be a succession of attribute names pointing to a trait, start from the application.
 With the same example as above for instance: